AmbientTea/prolog-schemes/README.md

 This library attempts to translate some of these languages' goodies to Prolog, while taking into consideration its own strengths and conventions.

-This docuent still talks about _type classes_ and _types_ in a loose way to refer to these translations even in absence of a real type system.
+This document still talks about _type classes_ and _types_ in a loose way to refer to these constructs even in absence of a real type system.
 A more correct way would probably to talk about _operations_ (`map` as opposed to `Functor`) and _algebraic structures_ (`(Int, +) group` as opposed to `Int`).